ssailor96/duplicate-file-checker/README.md

 # Duplicate File Checker

 This application checks for duplicate files.
 It can compare two provided files or compare all files in a provided directory.
-The program creates a json file listing metadata and hashes for each file and states whether or not those files are duplicates.
+The program generates a log file as well as a json file listing metadata and hashes for each file and states whether or not those files are duplicates.
 It also deletes any duplicate files the user chooses.

 ## Getting Started
 ### Prerequisites